Pennsieve/pennsieve-rust/update.md

 *Radically resolve typing errors and trait problems *

-*we can also define new functions in a new file and make the modification neatly *
+*we can also define new functions in a new file and do it neatly *

 **Disadvantages: **